conduktor/terraform-provider-conduktor/docs/resources/kafka_connect_v2.md

 ## Import

-In order to import a Kafka Connect server into Conduktor, you need to know the Kafka cluster ID and the Kafka Connect server ID.
+In order to import a Kafka Connect server connection into Conduktor, you need to know the Kafka cluster ID and the Kafka Connect server ID.

 The import ID is constructed as follows: `< cluster_id >/< connect_id >`.